ansonl/mfm/minimal-toolchange-gcode.md

 1. The location for next extruder index (the tool/filament/color being switched to) **must** be replaced with `XX` in this text file.
 MFM will replace all instances of `XX` with the next extruder index. *E.g. When switching to extruder 1, `TXX` will become `T1`*

-2. It is recommended to convert moves that change depending on the current print progress from absolute to relative.
+2. It is recommended to convert movement coordinates that change depending on the current print progress from absolute to relative.

 3. All movements that are specific to a specific model must be removed or generalized to not interfere with printed models possibly being located anywhere in the print volume.

+4. If possible, it is recommended to restore the printing state's original Z coordinate at the end of the minimal toolchange.
+MFM will add G-code to restore the original X/Y/Z position and acceleration values after the toolchange.

+> **TODO:** Fan speed is currently hardcoded to 78% at the end of the X1/P1 minimal toolchange.
+I may track fan speed to be restored in the future.

 ## Toolchange Movements in Firmware or Slicer?